SAS 181 Does Not Reply

 SAS 181 antwortet nicht (English-language title: SAS 181 Does Not Reply) is an East German black-and-white film, directed by Carl Balhaus.
 It was released in 1959.

 Plot

 Kurt, a young apprentice in a fishing commune and a member of the Technology and Sport Association, enters a race to show his maritime skills.
 After he fails to win, he falls in love with a girl named Anke, but she loves the apprentice Hannes.
 Kurt and Hannes sail with skipper Laue on one of the collective's boats, SAS 181.
-Laue pretends to be Kurt's friend and encourages a conflict between the two boys.
+Laue pretends to be Kurt's friend and instigates a conflict between the two boys.
 However, they both realize that he intends to reach the Danish isle of Bornholm and defect to the West.
 The two settle their differences and, with the help of the old fisherman Jens, return the boat home.